ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 IBM Cloud offers a selection of [databases](https://console.bluemix.net/catalog/?category=databases) to which can be called database-as-a-services.
 You can find both relation and non-relation databases depending on your business needs.

 Database-as-service comes with many advantages that are too good to avoid.
-Using a database-as-service like Cloudant you can take advantages of his multi-region support allowing you to do live replication between two database services in different regions, backups, scaling and maximum up time.
+Using a database-as-service like Cloudant you can take advantages of the multi-region support allowing you to do live replication between two database services in different regions, backups, scaling and maximum uptime.

-Some of the key features:
+**Key features:**

 - A database service built and accessed through a cloud platform
 - Enables enterprise users to host databases without buying dedicated hardware